taskcluster/taskgraph/docs/howto/docker.rst

 And that's it!
 The :mod:`~taskgraph.transforms.docker_image` transforms will process the ``Dockerfile`` and handle the special syntax.
-Whereas the :mod:`~taskgraph.transforms.cached_tasks` transforms will ensure the image is only generated once and then re-used by all subsequent pushes until the image is modified.
+Whereas the :mod:`~taskgraph.transforms.cached_tasks` transforms will ensure the image is only generated once and then reused by all subsequent pushes until the image is modified.

 Layering images on top of each other